 Due to the nature of our natural weaves, the Oeko-tex dying process we use can sometimes result in areas of deeper or lighter variation/spotting on the fabric of our clothing.
 This is a natural and unpredictable part of the process we love, as it gives each piece a unique identity, and we hope you trust our creative authority to continue sharing such pieces.
-As each piece is handmade and the dye mixed to order, while we provide you with colour samples on all of our listings so you are as best informed before purchasing as possible, the shade of your piece may vary to a very small degree, as it is one of a kind.
+As each piece is handmade and the dye mixed to order, while we provide you with colour samples where possible so that you are as best informed before purchasing as possible, the shade of your piece may vary to a very small degree, as it is one of a kind.

 On the shorter journey our pieces embark on when making their way to you, we also feel it is important to only use packaging that reflects one of our core beliefs in reducing waste that the fashion industry is renowned for.
-That is why we only use recycled & recyclable boxes, stickers and tissue paper produced partially using renewable energy sources, and we ask that you reuse/dispose of your packaging responsibly.
+That is why we only use recycled & recyclable boxes, tissue paper and biodegradable stickers produced partially using renewable energy sources, and we ask that you reuse/dispose of your packaging responsibly.

 A little about the fabrics we use...